Mississippi Central Railroad

-Mississippi Central Railroad (reporting mark MSCI) is a short line railroad operating over 51 miles from Oxford, Mississippi, to Grand Junction, Tennessee, owned by Pioneer Railcorp.
-The railroad's principal commodities are wood products and fertilizer.
-The MSCI offers connections to the BNSF Railway in Holly Springs and Norfolk Southern Railway in Grand Junction.
+Mississippi Central Railroad (reporting mark MSCI) is a short line railroad that operates three disconnected tracks: 51 miles from Oxford, Mississippi to Grand Junction, Tennessee; 11 miles in Iuka Mississippi, and 46 miles from Corinth, Mississippi to Red Bay, Alabama.
+It was formerly owned by Pioneer Railcorp, which was acquired by Patriot Rail.
+The railroad's principal commodities are aggregates and food products.
+The MSCI offers connections to the BNSF Railway in Holly Springs, the Norfolk Southern Railway in Grand Junction, and Canadian Pacific Kansas City in Corinth.

+Mississippi Central purchased the assets of the Tishomingo Railroad near Iuka in 2009.
 In 2013 the Mississippi Central purchased the Redmont Railway.

-In 2015 the Mississippi Central purchased the Tishomingo Railroad near Iuka, Mississippi.